June 17, 2020

 If you’re looking to reach an affluent audience, you may opt to just target people in the rich part of town that might be more likely to go for that Ferrari.

 Depending on what you’re selling, there are all kinds of details that platforms like Facebook collect that could figure into your ad planning.
+You can find out a lot of information about your customers by utilizing a Facebook Pixel in your marketing techniques.

 If your desired audience is exceedingly upscale, you might narrow your targeting to people with a high level of education and net worth.